sbslee/fuc/doc/CLI.md

 for example, use '--bases 1000' to display base pairs in kb.

 positional arguments:
   bed_file            input BED file

 optional arguments:
-  -h, --help           show this help message and exit --bases BASES        number used to divide the bases (default: 1) --decimals DECIMALS  maximum number of decimals (default: 0)
+  -h, --help          show this help message and exit --bases INTEGER     number used to divide the bases (default: 1) --decimals INTEGER  maximum number of decimals (default: 0)
 ```

 ### dfmerge <a name="dfmerge"></a>